THAILAND (Update 04/04/2023)

 Entry/Travel Conditions:

-- Following the coup, the regime intermittently resumed immunization and geared up in August with vaccines donated and purchased from China.
+• Following the coup, the regime intermittently resumed immunization and geared up with vaccines donated and purchased from China in August.
 This vowed that half of the country’s more than 55 million population would be jabbed by this year.
 The regime said that 3.92 million people had been fully vaccinated on Monday.

 For information on your clients’ upcoming trip to Southeast Asia with us, don’t hesitate to contact your region’s dedicated Sales Executive or the Sales Development Manager.